Splicing Fidelity: Enforcement, Modulation and Impairment.

 Due to its extreme complexity, the spliceosome has long been a major challenge for molecular and structural investigations.
 Recent progress in cryo-EM allows the structural analysis of very dynamic and low-abundance biological objects such as spliceosomes.
 Hence, it is now possible to explore the most elusive aspects of RNA splicing, provided that the biochemical challenges of trapping and stabilizing transient spliceosome intermediates are overcome beforehand.

-Research Methodology
+Research Methods

 I will use innovative methods to capture spliceosomes from cell extracts and cryo-EM to investigate how splicing fidelity is:

-- Enforced by molecular checkpoints during spliceosome activation.
+- enforced by molecular checkpoints during spliceosome activation

-- Maintained/modulated by other cellular processes.
+- maintained/modulated by other cellular processes

-- Impaired during viral infection.
+- impaired during viral infection

 Expected Outcomes